-Within other assets, the University had cash of \$25,148 restricted by donors for investment in property and equipment as of June 30, 2016.
+Within other assets, the University had cash of \$28,167 and \$25,148 as of June 30, 2017 and 2016, respectively, restricted by donors for investment in property and equipment.

 Investments

 Investments are made within guidelines authorized by the Board.
 Investments are initially recorded at cost at date of acquisition or fair value at date of donation in the case of gifts.